As explained in previous articles, the software commonly used by K40 laser cutter users is quite limited and does not allow to manage the laser power.

 - “S-Value MAX” represents the value corresponding to the maximum power of your laser.
 Leave 1000 as default value

 - “Baud rate” represents the connection speed between the computer and the ESP32.
-If you have followed my recommendations when installing GRBL on ESP32, you should choose the value 115200 bauds (according to GRBL settings)
+You should choose the value 115200 bauds.

 - “Transfer mode: leave buffered, this allows the computer to send GCODE lines in advance to the GRBL controller so as not to induce latency in fast movements